ietf-rats/draft-birkholz-rats-uccs/draft-birkholz-rats-uccs.md

 This specification does not change {{-cwt}}: A true CWT does not make use of the tag allocated here; the UCCS tag is an alternative to using COSE protection and a CWT tag.
-Consequently, in a well-defined scope, it might be acceptable to strip a CWT of its COSE container an replace the CWT Claims Set's CWT CBOR tag with a UCCS CBOR tag for further processing -- or vice versa.
+Consequently, in a well-defined scope, it might be acceptable to strip a CWT of its COSE container and replace the CWT Claims Set's CWT CBOR tag with a UCCS CBOR tag for further processing -- or vice versa.